-Disability Fact Sheet Resources updated, June 2017 “Alone we are rare.
+Disability Fact Sheet Resources updated, March 2021 “Alone we are rare.
 Together we are strong.”
 Slogan of Rare Disease Day —February 29, 2012.
 Roughly 7,000 rare diseases/disorders have been identified as affecting the human race.
 Because they are rare, it can be a real challenge for a person to be accurately diagnosed.
 Finding effective treatments, especially […]

-Updated March 2017 There are many, many organizations and groups that deal with mental health.
+Updated, February 2021 There are many, many organizations and groups that deal with mental health.
 This page will help you find the one or ones that offer the type of assistance, intervention, or information you’re seeking.
-We’ve organized the information into the following sections: If it’s a crisis… A quick-read fact sheet Be […]
+We’ve organized the information into the following sections: If it’s a crisis… (Keep scrolling) A quick-read fact sheet Be […]